71yvonne/gfsr_2d_lane_detection/README.md

 # gfsr-2d-lane-detection
-The full runnable code for gfsr will be released publicly after the paper is accepted for publication.
+The full runnable GFSR code will be released publicly once the paper is accepted for publication.

 ## Lane visualization vs. CLRerNet